Swivuriso: The South African Next Voices Multilingual Speech Dataset: Swivuriso

 \subsection{Dataset Creation Process}

-The Swivuriso dataset was created through a structured, multi-stage workflow designed to ensure both data quality and representative linguistic coverage (see Figure~\ref{fig:data_collection_workflow}).
-This process yielded over 3000 hours of validated speech across seven South African languages, combining scripted and unscripted content across key domains.
+The Swivuriso dataset was created through a structured, multi-stage workflow designed to ensure data quality and representative linguistic coverage (see Figure~\ref{fig:data_collection_workflow}).
+This process yielded over 3000 hours of validated scripted and unscripted speech across seven South African languages, covering key domains.
+The data collection pipeline was strictly phased:

-Recruitment was conducted through a mix of targeted digital campaigns, community outreach, and university partnerships.
-Interested participants completed a short voice-based screening to assess language proficiency and compliance with recording standards.
-Applications were reviewed by language-specific teams, with filtering based on language background.
-ID and facial verification were required to reduce fraudulent submissions.
+\textbf{1.
+Recruitment and Screening:} Participants were sourced via targeted digital campaigns, community outreach, and university partnerships.
+Candidates completed a short voice-based screening to assess language proficiency and compliance with recording standards.
+Applications were reviewed by language-specific teams.
+To reduce fraudulent submissions, ID and facial verification were mandated.